wk645/csv-ae/README.md

 ## Goals

-The goal of this boilerplate is to establish **a standard project structure with robust tools and technologies to use when starting to work on a new Rest Api project.**, rather than having to figure out what tools to use and how to structure your code, this should be your starting reference architecture.
+The goal of this boilerplate is to establish **the standard project structure with robust tools and technologies to use when starting to work on a new Rest Api project.**, rather than having to figure out what tools to use and how to structure your code, this MUST be your starting reference architecture.

+## Important Note

+This project is open source, meaning we accept code contributions and pull requests to update and improve this nodejs api boilerplate.

 ## Technologies